Cleave Therapeutics

 Seed Round in 2011

-Oncoscope, Inc. is a medical device company based in Durham, North Carolina, established in 2006.
-The company specializes in developing optical imaging systems that focus on epithelial tissues located in various parts of the body, including the oral cavity, esophagus, stomach, colon, lung, cervix, and bladder.
-Its innovative systems deliver in vivo measurements that provide critical information on tissue microstructure, specifically assessing the diameter and density of cell nuclei.
-This technology aims to improve clinical outcomes by offering detailed insights into the health of epithelial tissues.
+Oncoscope, Inc. is a medical device company based in Durham, North Carolina, founded in 2006.
+The company specializes in the development of optical imaging systems that focus on epithelial tissues found in various parts of the body, including the oral cavity, esophagus, stomach, colon, lung, cervix, and bladder.
+These advanced systems deliver in vivo measurements of cell nuclei's diameter and density, offering valuable insights into tissue microstructure for clinical applications.

 T2 Biosystems